ranveerlabs/meldr/README.md

 pointing it at a real api

-synthetic ids 404 and unauthenticated calls 401, so both are worth pinning. meldr.yaml holds them and ${ENV} is read at run time, the file stays commitable
+generated ids can get a 404 from a real api, and missing credentials get a 401. put working values in meldr.yaml. ${ENV} reads from your environment at run time so you can commit the config without the token

 ```yaml
 headers: